 Sex Offender Registry

-Every school board must notify parents of the board's policy regarding sex offenders.
+Every school board must annually notify the parent of each student enrolled in the school division of the board’s policy regarding sex offenders and of the availability of information in the Sex Offender and Crimes Against Minors Registry and the location of the Internet website.
 View School Board Policy KN, Sex Offender Registry Notification.
 The Sex Offender and Crimes Against Minors Registry can be accessed online through the Virginia State Police website.
 Also available is the Sex Offender Annual Notice (en español).

-Each division must conduct a public awareness campaign (also known as a child find program) to inform the community about special education programs and services.
+Each division must, at least annually, conduct a public awareness campaign (also known as a child find program) to: inform the community of the rights of persons, ages two to 21, inclusive, to a free appropriate public education and the availability of special education programs and services; generate referrals; and explain the nature of disabilities, the early warning signs of disabilities and the need for services to begin early.
 View School Board Policy IGBA, Programs for Students with Disabilities.
 View the Special Education Annual Notice (en español) and the RPS Special Education Procedures (en español)

 Standards of Learning (SOLs)

-Every school must provide to parents the Standards of Learning applicable to their child's grade or course requirements and the approximate date and potential impact of the child's next SOL testing.
+At the beginning of each school year, every school must provide to parents or guardians a copy of the Standards of Learning applicable to their child’s grade or course requirements and the approximate date and potential impact of the child’s next SOL testing.
 Prior to the start of each school year, the school division publishes SOL testing information in the School Year Calendar.
 Test administration varies by school.
 Parents, please check with your child's school for specific testing dates and times.
 Refer to School Board Policy IKF, Standards of Learning and Graduation Requirements (page 52).

 State expectations for student learning and achievement can be accessed through the Virginia Department of Education website for the following subject areas: English, Mathematics, Science, History & Social Science, Family Life, Economics & Personal Finance, Fine Arts, Foreign Language, Computer Technology, Health, Physical Education, and Driver Education.

-Divisions that receive Title I funds must notify the parents of each student attending any school receiving Title I funds that the parents may request information regarding the professional qualifications of their child's classroom teachers.
-Further, schools receiving Title I funds must give timely notice to parents if their child has been assigned or has been taught for four or more consecutive weeks by a teacher who is not highly qualified, as defined by federal law.
+At the beginning of each school year, divisions that receive Title I funds must notify the parents of each student attending any school receiving Title I funds that the parents may request and the division will provide (in a timely manner) information regarding the professional qualifications of the student’s classroom teachers, including whether the teacher 1) has met state qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction, 2) is teaching under emergency or other provisional status and 3) is teaching in the field or discipline of the teacher’s certification.
+The notification must also inform the parents that they may request information regarding whether the child is provided services by paraprofessionals and, if so, their qualifications.
+Starting in 2017-2018, school divisions will be required to send notification to parents in Title I schools if their children are taught four or more weeks by a teacher who is not properly licensed in Virginia to teach the class to which the students are assigned.
 Richmond Public Schools handles all such notifications on an individual student basis, when applicable.
 Information regarding the professional qualifications of the division's teachers may be obtained through the Richmond Public Schools' Human Resources Department.

 Voluntary Retirement Savings Programs (403(b) Plans)

-Divisions that have 403(b) retirement plans must notify employees about the plan.
+Divisions which have 403(b) retirement plans must notify employees about the plan at least once each year.
 View School Board Policy GBR, Voluntary Retirement Savings Program (page 71).
 To learn more about retirement benefits for Richmond Public School employees, please contact Human Resources at 434-296-5827 or visit the Human Resources Retirement Benefits web page.

 Youth Health Risk Behavior Survey

-The school board must notify parents of each student enrolled in a middle or high school selected for participation in the survey of student health risk behaviors that their child may be randomly selected to participate in the survey unless the parent denies consent for the student's participation in writing prior to administration of the survey.
-The school division will provide such notice at least 30 days prior to administration of the survey.
+The school board must notify parents of each student enrolled in a middle or high school selected for participation in the survey of student health risk behaviors pursuant to Va.
+Code § 32.1-73.8 that their child may be randomly selected to participate in the survey unless the parent denies consent for the student's participation in writing prior to administration of the survey.
+The notice must be in writing and be given at least 30 days prior to administration of the survey.
+The notice will inform the parent regarding: the nature and types of questions included in the survey; the purposes and age-appropriateness of the survey; how information collected by the survey will be used; who will have access to such information; whether and how any findings or results will be disclosed; and the steps that will be taken to protect students' privacy.
+Parents have the right to review the survey prior to its administration.
 Refer to School Board Policy KFB, Administration of Surveys and Questionnaires (page 27).